- All 2019 Festival Events

 Over 12,000 of you joined us last year for a bold statement for equality and diversity, to celebrate our community and to show that hatred and prejudice has no place in our city, or anywhere.

 This year we celebrate the 50th Anniversary of the Stonewall Riots, the birth of the Pride movement around the world.
-This along with our own 10th-anniversary celebrations means we want even more people to join the parade this year.
+It’s also our own 10th-anniversary so let’s make this year our biggest ever.
 Let’s remember where we’ve come from, celebrate where we are and keep fighting for a future of true equality for all.

-The parade will remain in the city centre with free travel on First Bus and a free shuttle service from the parade end for everyone with a Pride Supporter wristband to get you up to our new home on The Downs.
+The parade remains in the city centre with free travel on First Bus and a new free shuttle service from the parade end for everyone with a Pride Supporter wristband to get you up to our new home on The Downs.

 We’ve seen tough times for communities at home and overseas and Pride is a chance to remind us the prejudice and hatred have no place in our city or society.
 We’ve seen horrific incidents take place overseas and backwards steps on hard fought changes in policy overturned.
 Let’s be a beacon for those many who cannot be out in their countries, to the 77 countries that ban homosexuality and offer lengthy prison sentences, to the 10 countries where homosexuality may be punished by death and to all those where people have been driven to suicide by bullying or entrapment – sadly some of these are EU countries.